-We point out that many works on computational DAGs assume that the indegrees of nodes are bounded by a small constant [6, 1].
-This directly translates to a small Δ in the resulting hyperDAG: if e.g. each node of a DAG has an indegree of at most 2 (i.e. all operations are binary), then our hyperDAG will have $\Delta \leq 3$.
+if e.g. each node of a DAG has an indegree of at most 2 (i.e. all operations are binary), then our hyperDAG will have $\Delta \leq 3$.
 As such, hyperDAGs with a small constant degree are of particular interest in practice.

-If the description of our hyperDAG specifies for each hyperedge the node from which it was generated, then one can easily verify whether a hyperDAG corresponds to a valid (computational) DAG.
-On the other hand, given a general hypergraph G (without the generator nodes specified), it is not trivial to decide whether G is actually a hyperDAG, i.e. if it corresponds to the hyperDAG representation of some DAG.
+If we have a description of our hyperDAG that specifies for each hyperedge the node from which it was generated, then one can easily verify whether this hyperDAG corresponds to a valid (computational) DAG.
+On the other hand, if we are only given a general hypergraph G (without the generator nodes specified), it is not trivial to decide whether G is actually a hyperDAG, i.e. if it corresponds to the hyperDAG representation of some DAG.
 For example, the triangle in Figure 2 is a simple hypergraph that cannot be obtained as a hyperDAG from any original DAG: for instance, it does not have a node of degree 1 that could correspond to a source of the original DAG.

-This shows that hyperDAGs are only a subclass of general hypergraphs, and hence understanding their properties is an important question: hyperDAGs may have some structural properties that make the partitioning problem easier on them.
-In the paper, we develop a complete characterization of hyperDAGs: we show that a hypergraph is a hyperDAG if and only if a specific property holds for all of its subgraphs.
-Using this characterization, we also show that it can be decided in linear time whether a given hypergraph is a hyperDAG.
-Finally, we prove for completeness that the partitioning problem still remains NP-hard if restricted to hyperDAG inputs.
+This shows that hyperDAGs are only a subclass of general hypergraphs, and hence understanding their properties is an important question: hyperDAGs could have some structural properties that make the partitioning problem easier on them.
+As such, even though this is not closely related to the main focus of the paper, we also provide a brief analysis of the fundamental properties of hyperDAGs in Appendix B.

+- Firstly, we develop a complete characterization of hyper-DAGs: we show that a hypergraph is a hyperDAG if and only if a specific property holds for all of its subgraphs. - Using this characterization, we then also show that it can be decided in linear time whether a given hypergraph is a hyperDAG. - Finally, for the sake of completeness, we prove that the partitioning problem still remains NP-hard if restricted to hyperDAG inputs.